Property Tax Relief for Seniors, Veterans and Disabled State of Connecticut Homeowners

 Renters’ Rebate for Low-Income Seniors and Disabled

 Senior or disabled low-income renters who applied for the Renters' Rebate program in 2011 are eligible for a partial rebate of rent and utility bills, excluding telephone and cable.
-Applicants must have turned 65 years old by the end of 2009 or must be Social Security disabled.
-The filing period is May 15th through September 15th.
+Applicants must have turned 65 by the end of 2012 or be Social Security disabled.
+The filing period is from April 1st to October 1st.
 Proof of rent and utilities must be provided at the time of application.
 No new applicants are being accepted.